 Daniel is a California-born and Minneapolis-based playwright and producer who can't imagine producing theatre without his colleague and daughter to share the load.
-As a producer, Daniel has been awarded six Metropolitan Regional Arts Council grants and a Rimon Foundation grant for Fortune's Fool projects.
+As a producer, Daniel has been awarded seven Metropolitan Regional Arts Council grants and a Rimon Foundation grant for Fortune's Fool projects.
 As a playwright, he has received a Jerome Fellowship, three Minnesota State Arts Board Fellowships, and a National Endowment for the Arts Fellowship.
 He has written Do You Want to Know a Secret?, YARRRH!
-The Lusty, Busty Pirate Musical (music by Chris Gennaula), and The Lady with a Lap Dog (music by Robert Elhai) for Fortune's Fool.
+The Lusty, Busty Pirate Musical (music by Chris Gennaula), The Lady with a Lap Dog (music by Robert Elhai), and Cold Planet Warm Heart (music by Robert Elhai) for Fortune's Fool.
 Other projects have included lyrics for Beaverdance!
-A Marxist Fur Trade Holiday Musical (Bedlam, 2009, 2014), book and lyrics for Hard Times (music by Gary Rue), and the upcoming Cold Planet Warm Heart (music by Robert Elhai).
+A Marxist Fur Trade Holiday Musical (Bedlam, 2009, 2014), book and lyrics for Hard Times (music by Gary Rue).
 Daniel holds an MA in European Social History and an MFA in Playwriting, both from the University of Minnesota.
 He was the last person to earn the latter degree before the program was given the axe.

 Ariel is a native of Minneapolis who is in demand as an actress, lighting designer, director, and storyteller.
 For our first production, she designed the lights, ran the sound and lighting board, called the show, and house managed.
 She is not only the co-producing artistic director of Fortune's Fool but also a member of Freshwater Theatre.
-She played Callie in our 2014 production of Stop Kiss and played Captain LaFemme, Cecily Toadmoor, Bones Hacker, and others in our 2011 production of YARRRH! the Lusty, Busty Pirate Musical.
-Other recent credits include writing and performing in Have You Seen This Girl? at the 2018 MN Fringe Festival; lighting design for The Drowning Girls at Freshwater Theatre (2019), performing as Xena in Xena and Gabrielle Smash the Patriarchy! at the 2019 MN Fringe Festival, creating and appearing in The Hysterical Woman for the upcoming 2022 MN Fringe Festival, and successful shows at the Tucson Fringe Festival.
+She played Callie in our production of Stop Kiss and played Captain LaFemme, Cecily Toadmoor, and others in our production of YARRRH! the Lusty, Busty Pirate Musical.
+Other recent credits include performing as Xena in Xena and Gabrielle Smash the Patriarchy! at the 2019 MN Fringe Festival; creating and appearing in The Hysterical Woman for the 2022 MN Fringe Festival; creating and appearing in The Resilient Child in the 2023 Fringe along with her daughter, Fiona Leaf, making it a three generation show (Grampa produced it); and playing Wubu, the visitor from across the universe in Cold Planet Warm Heart.
 Ariel earned a BA in Theatre from the University of Minnesota.
 That degree program is still alive and well.

 JANE JOHNSTON, the accountant for Fortune's Fool Theatre since its founding.
 She is a retired pharmacist, and she has over fifteen years of experience as an accountant and computer programmer with various businesses, including the University of Minnesota Veterinary Teaching Hospitals.
 We are grateful for the fact that she can actually make sense out of the numbers we give her.